Schema Markup

 Interpreting the Data

-Google Search Console has several options for displaying data including by specific date range, page set, and search appearance.
+Google Search Console has several options for displaying data including by specific date range, page set, query, and search appearance.
 These parameters can be combined using filters in the “Performance on Search Results” view.

 Date Range